FOREX-Dollar nears pandemic peaks as investors seek safety

 SINGAPORE, April 27 (Reuters) - The dollar stood at its highest level since the early days of the pandemic on Wednesday and was heading for its best month since 2015, supported by the prospect of U.S. rate hikes and on safe-haven flows fanned by slowing growth in China and Europe.

+Fears for Europe's energy security pushed the euro EUR=EBS to a five-year low of $1.0635 after Russia's Gazprom said it would cut gas supply to Poland and Bulgaria.

-The U.S. dollar index =USD, which measures the greenback against a basket of six major currencies, sat by its overnight high of 102.37, the strongest it has been since March 2020.
+The U.S. dollar index =USD, which measures the greenback against a basket of six major currencies, edged up to 102.39 in the Asia session, the strongest it has been since March 2020.

-The euro EUR=EBS fell below its pandemic lows to $1.0635 in early trade, a five-year trough, on fears for energy security and Europe's growth after Russia's Gazprom said it would halt gas supply to Poland and Bulgaria later in the day.

-Commodity currencies have also been sold in favour of the greenback, driving the New Zealand dollar NZD=D3 close to its lowest levels of this year at $0.6562 and the Australian dollar AUD=D3 to a two-month low of $0.7119.

 "The dollar is the hedge in markets presently, while commodities including gold are no longer working as effectively," said analysts at Citi.